 I am a frequent visitor to Disneyland and there are some months where I am in the park at least three times.
-I have had many people, mainly friends, ask me "how can you go so many times and not get bored?" or "don't you get tired of doing everything?".
-Well to be honest with you I do not get bored but it can become very repetitious doing the same thing over and over again.
+I have had many people ask me "How can you go so many times and not get bored?" or "Don't you get tired of doing everything?"
+I actually never get bored, but it can become repetitive doing the same thing over and over again.
 My solution?
 Mix it up a bit!
-There are some days when I go on different rides than the previous time.
+There are some days when I go on different rides than the rides I visited the previous time.
 But mostly there are just some days where I don't even go on any rides at all!
-It is actually quite fun and entertaining and probably one of my favorite things to do when it is really crowded.
-Yes you read that right!
-You can very easily fill up your day at Disneyland and California Adventure by not going on rides and you will have fun too!
+It's actually quite fun and entertaining and probably one of my favorite things to do when it's really crowded.
+Yes, you read that right!
+You can very easily fill up your day at Disneyland and California Adventure by not going on rides - and you'll have fun too!

 The first stop at Disneyland has to be Main Street!
-It's the first thing you walk through when you enter the park so you might as well enjoy it while you are there!
+It's the first thing you walk through when you enter the park, so you might as well enjoy it while you are there!
 There are many different types of shops that you can walk around and look at.
 Not in a shopping mood?
-Check out the firehouse located next to the bathrooms.
+Check out the Fire House located next to the bathrooms.
 You can walk inside and see a little bit of Disneyland history.
-If you see four men dressed in coordinating outfits stop and take a listen.
+If you see four men dressed in coordinated outfits, stop and take a listen.
 They are known as the Dapper Dans.
 They are an amazing Barbershop Quartet!
 You will not be disappointed with their vocal styling and song selections.

 There is also a lot of live music including the Disneyland Band and the Ragtime Piano player located in the Coke Corner at the end of Main Street.

-As we make our way out of Main Street I typically go to Adventureland which is on the left side.
-As soon as you walk through the entrance you will notice the world famous Tiki Room!
+As I make my way out of Main Street, I typically go to Adventureland, which is on the left side.
+As soon as you walk through the entrance you will notice the world-famous Tiki Room!
 Why not go inside and watch the show?
 I personally love going here.
-I think it is one of the most under rated things at Disneyland.
+I think it is one of the most underrated things at Disneyland.
 I love to watch the show while I enjoy my Dole Whip Float!

 Just a little past the Tiki Room on the right side is a very giant bazaar looking shop.
 Inside there are many fun things that you can purchase.
-If you don't want to buy anything still go inside for some unexpected fun!
-Throughout the connecting shops you can rub Aladdin's magic lamp or get your fortune told by a shrunken head.
+If you don't want to buy anything, you can still go inside for some unexpected fun!
+Throughout the connecting shops, you can rub Aladdin's magic lamp or get your fortune told by a shrunken head.

-If you are in a climbing mood spend some time in Tarzan's Tree House!
-This may be geared to little climbers but you can't beat the view from the top.
-It is also a great place to take pictures.
+If you are in a climbing mood spend some time in Tarzan's Treehouse!
+This may be geared to little climbers, but you can't beat the view from the top.
+It's also a great place to take pictures.

 New Orleans Square

-Next, I normally go to New Orleans Square because it is right next to Adventureland.
-If you have never walked around the shops in New Orleans Square you are missing out!
+Next, I normally go to New Orleans Square because it's right next to Adventureland.
+If you have never walked around the shops in New Orleans Square, you are missing out!
 There are artists you can watch paint and draw caricatures and portraits.
 There is also live music and some characters that are frequent visitors to this area.

 I love walking around this part of Disneyland because you feel like you are in a totally different part of the country!
 It is very cool.

-Right across from New Orleans Square you can go on a canoe ride or you can hop on a raft and go explore Pirate's Lair (formerly Tom Sawyer's Island).
-On Pirates Lair you can go explore caves and find some very familiar scenes from the three Pirate's of the Caribbean movies.
-It is also a great place to escape the crowds and have some lunch.
-There are a few eating areas on the island but there is no food for sale so you will have to bring your own!
+Right across from New Orleans Square you can go on a canoe ride or you can hop on a raft and go explore the Pirates Lair (formerly Tom Sawyer's Island).
+On Pirates Lair, you can go explore caves and find some familiar scenes from the three Pirates of the Caribbean movies.
+It's also a great place to escape the crowds and have some lunch.
+There are a few eating areas on the island, but there is no food for sale so you will have to bring your own!

 You can meet some princesses as well too inside the Royal Hall.
 Outside the hall there will be a listing for what princesses will be there for the day.
 There is a very cute Figaro (the cat from Pinocchio) sleeping on a windowsill and every so often a bird wakes him up from his nap.
 It is really cute!
 There is also a very cool music box inspired by the movie Hunchback of Notre Dome that is a must to check out.

-Fantasyland is right next to the Fantasy Faire so might as well go there next!
+Fantasyland is right next to the Fantasy Faire, so might as well go there next!
 I like to take the walking tour of Sleeping Beauty's Castle.
-It is really neat inside.
-Now there are a lot of steps inside so if you are unable to walk it you can take a virtual tour underneath the castle gates.
-There is also my favorite hat shop inside of Fantasyland which is of course the Mad Hatter.
+It's really neat inside.
+There are a lot of steps inside so if you are unable to walk it, you can take a virtual tour underneath the castle gates.
+There is also my favorite hat shop inside of Fantasyland, which is of course the Mad Hatter.
 Go take a look inside.
-There is a very special mirror that if you watch long enough something really cool happens!
-Also the entire shop is Wonderland themed which is always really fun to look at.
+There is a very special mirror - if you watch long enough, something really cool happens!
+Also the entire shop is Wonderland themed, which is always really fun to look at.

 Next to certain rides inside of Fantasyland you will notice there are empty ride "vehicles" that you can sit inside and take pictures.
 You can take pictures inside of Dumbo, a tea cup, and Mr. Toad's car!